Home : What we do : Legal Support services : Legal head notes drafting

 According to Section 12(2) it was not necessary to show that the expenditure was a profitable one or that in fact any profit was earned, it was enough to show that the money was expended to direct and immediate benefit to the trade and in order indirectly to facilitate the carrying on of the business.
 If there were several distinct sources coming under the same head set out under Section 6, there was to be an adjustment of the profit and loss under the different sources before the assessable income under the major head could be computed.
 It was not denied that the assessee was in receipt of income which also falls under the head "income from other sources".

 It was held that the interest payment on sums borrowed for purposes of investing in shares was an allowable item of expenditure under Section 12(2).
 No dividends were received from those shares and assessee was not a debenture holder.
-Held: Appeal allowed.
-Costs in favor of appellant.

 Referred: Kameshwar Singh v.
 Commissioner of Income-tax [1957] 32 ITR 377